open-aviation/atmdata/_pages/data_sources.md

 permalink: /sources/
 ---

-Antonio Fernandez details carefully [on datascience.aero](https://datascience.aero/data-sources-aviation/) the common data sources existing in the aviation industry.
-The following list puts the focus on finding the corresponding data in an openly available version.

-Our preference goes for data that is fully open.
+This page focuses on presenting various types of open data that are currently available for aviation research.[^1] Our preference goes for data that is fully open.
 Some providers make data freely available, some ask for registration and may impose limits.
-We mention them all but it is your responsibility to check the licensing terms around the provided data.
+We try to cover the license issue as much as we can.
+However, it is your responsibility to check the licensing terms carefully around the provided data before using it.

+[^1]:Antonio Fernandez details carefully [on datascience.aero](https://datascience.aero/data-sources-aviation/) the common data sources existing in the aviation industry.

+## <i class="fas fa-satellite-dish"></i> Surveillance data, ADS-B, Mode-S

+Currently, the best open flight data is undoubtedly the ADS-B data.
+It is relatively simple to set up your Mode S/ADS-B receiver and start gathering this data.
+Several crowd-sourced receiver networks also provide accesses to their live or historical data.
+Here are a few sources providing free access:

+- [OpenSky network (live API)](https://opensky-network.org/apidoc/) allows you to obtain live flight data over the world for free, without registration.
+- [OpenSky network (historical data)](https://opensky-network.org/data/impala) allows you to access historical data flight data (including decoded ADS-B data and raw Mode S data) over the world for free.
+Registration is needed.
+Access to the historical database must be requested individually.
+- [ADSB Exchange (live API)](https://www.adsbexchange.com/data/) allows you to obtain live flight data over the world freely.
+However, you must first feed data to ADS-B Exchange, and the registration is also required.

+For all the above sources, the data are provided for non-commercial use only.
+Specific agreements may be needed for commercial uses.

 ## <i class="fas fa-plane"></i> Aircraft information, tail number, typecode, registration number